molily/molily.de/_posts/2017-11-25-robust-javascript.md

 **[Can I Use](https://caniuse.com/)** is an essential resource that documents browser support of web technologies.
 For example, according to Can I Use, the [Fetch API](https://caniuse.com/#feat=fetch) in available in the browsers of 77.81% of the users worldwide.
 Can I Use allows to import usage data for a certain country in order to see stats for the target market.

 The Can I Use data for Fetch shows that it is a fairly new API that almost all latest browsers support, but not the older browser generations.
-So Fetch should be used with a feature detection, ideally with a fallback or polyfill (see below).
+So Fetch should be used with a feature detection, ideally with a fallback or [polyfill](#polyfills).

 Another essential site is the **[Web API documentation of the Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API)**.
 Here you’ll find a reference of all major JavaScript APIs, alongside with browser compatibility information and links to the original specifications.